Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Experiments

 \subsection{Intervention}

-One benefit of interpreting trained models is gaining a deeper understanding and, possibly, more control of the model's behavior.
+The main benefit of interpreting trained models is gaining a deeper understanding and, possibly, more control of the model's behavior.
 This can be useful in the scenario of out-of-distribution data at inference time.
 If the data changes in features that can be interpreted in the model, it is feasible to intervene locally in these concepts to exclusively employ the model with data from its training distribution.
+Additionally, an intervention can be regarded as a causal interpretability test, where a successful intervention indicates a successful representation of the concept of interest.

-To show such benefit of our framework, we evaluate the trained model on data with shifted timestamps and compare it with performing an intervention on the shifted concept.
+To show such benefit of our framework, we perform activation patching (or causal tracing, \citealp{meng_locating_2023}), where causal effects of hidden state activations are researched by evaluating the model on clean and corrupted inputs.
+We evaluate the trained model on data with shifted timestamps and compare it with performing an intervention on the shifted concept.

-We delay the input timestamps $\mT \in \mathbb{R}^{I \times 4}$ with a fixed number of hours to obtain the shifted timestamps $\widetilde{\mT}$, so that the patterns associated to the hour-of-day feature are misleading.
-We run the model on both types of timestamps, and perform an intervention in the bottleneck by substituting the activations based on the shifted time with the activations based on the original time.
+More specifically, we delay the input timestamps $\mT \in \mathbb{R}^{I \times 4}$ with a fixed number of hours to obtain the shifted timestamps $\widetilde{\mT}$, so that the learned patterns associated to the hour-of-day feature are misleading.
+We run the model on both types of timestamps, and perform an intervention in the bottleneck by substituting the activations based on the shifted time with the activations based on the original, see Figure \ref{fig:overview intervention} for an overview.